Apres-Ski/Apres_Ski_BE/README.md

 ## Getting Started

-### Web Usage [Work In Progress]
+### Web Usage

 This is a Django REST Framework API designed for a React web application.
-To get started, follow the link below and select one of our test-users.
+To get started in the application, follow [this link](https://apres-ski-fe.vercel.app/) and select one of our test-users.
 Once you selected a user you will be able to:

-* Search for restaurants by proximity to the user.
+* Search for restaurants by:
+    * Vibe
-* [get with FE to finish feature list]
+    * Proximity to the user
+    * Price
+    * Happy Hour

 <br>